-Do you like Burnt Ends?
+Do you like burnt ends?
 I don’t.
-I love Burnt Ends!
-I love them all, the pork belly version, the poor man’s version (chuck roast), or even poorer man’s burnt ends made with bologna, but especially the original Beef Brisket Burnt Ends produced from the point (fatty part of the brisket).
-Like many of you I cruised the innerwebs and uncovered a few recipes that I liked, er loved.
+I LOVE burnt ends!
+I love them all, the pork belly version, the poor man’s version (chuck roast), or even poorer man’s burnt ends made with bologna, but especially the original beef brisket burnt ends from the point (fatty part of the brisket).
+Like many of you I cruised the innerwebs and uncovered a few recipes that I liked.
 I’ve ‘borrowed’ ideas from a few favorites and tossed in a wrinkle or two of my own for this ultimate brisket burnt ends recipe.
-And despite this being the ultimate recipe, it’s still a fairly simple burnt ends recipe.
-While it is simple, it’s pretty labor intensive and not a quick cook by any means.
-This is going to take a while.
+And despite this being the ultimate burnt ends recipe, it’s still a fairly simple.
+Although fairly simple, it’s pretty labor intensive and not a quick cook by any means.
+Learning how to make burnt ends takes a while.

 Ultimate Brisket Burnt Ends Recipe Ingredients